fletcher-greg/cli-word-censor/README.md

 ### What does it do?

-This program redacts sensitive words from files with 'x', i.e., 'sensitive' --> 'xxxxxxxxx'.
+This program takes files and redacts sensitive words with the char 'x', i.e., 'sensitive' --> 'xxxxxxxxx'.

 ### Programming language